Cancer vs Heart Disease

 It sure as fuck doesn’t feel less threatening when you’re the one who had your chest cracked open.
 I lost my fucking identity when they opened me up.

-I had to pick up and find pieces of me that were scattered everywhere.
+I had to find and pick up pieces of me that were scattered everywhere.
 I had no clue who I was.

 I endured health issue after health issue— multiple trips to the ER.
 Every time I turned around, it was something else.